 We saw netting, champagne casings, lighters, cigarette butts, bottle caps, and, you’d be surprised to hear, a broken Samsung phone!
 On top of this, there was even a brand-new Swiss army knife!
 We ended up collecting 12 bags of rubbish in the space of 2 hours, starting at the i360 to the Brighton Pier.

 It was refreshing to see others getting involved in the clean-up.
 While we were hunched over collecting rubbish, we noticed at least two other groups of high-vis-wearing beach cleaners.
 Despite the rubbish we were able to find, so much goes unseen but it’s clear there’s been more community involvement as of late since we noticed less than last year’s clean.

-Part of this is most likely due to the silent disco cleaners that descended upon Brighton Beach on Sunday 30 June.
+Part of this is most likely due to the silent disco cleaners that descended upon Brighton Beach.
 They tackled a massive allotment of rubbish that all the sun-goers contributed to over last weekend.

 In an excerpt from the article: